-- Where your event takes place is indicated by where you place your marker on a map, and you can further provide a street address.
-While signage will be important on the weekend, be sure to indicate in the “directions” box any unusual instructions to find your location.
+- Where your event takes place is indicated by where you place your marker on the map, and you can further provide a street address.
+While signage will be important on the weekend, be sure to indicate in the directions box any unusual instructions to find your location.

-- When events occur (day, start time and end time) is selected using the calendar function after you enter the event description.
+- When events occur (day, start time, and end time) is selected using the calendar function after you enter the event description.
 This means that you don’t need to include date and time in this description.
-However, an important detail to indicate is whether or not people can drop-in to your event or if it is important that people arrive on time to participate.
+However, an important detail to indicate is whether or not people can drop-in to your event or if it’s important that people arrive on time to participate.

 - Why should the public want to attend your event?
 Tell them what makes it unique and interesting.